TD INVESTOR ALERT: Robbins Geller Rudman & Dowd LLP Announces That The Toronto-Dominion Bank Investors With Substantial Losses Have Opportunity To Lea...

 (MENAFN- GlobeNewsWire - Nasdaq) SAN DIEGO, Oct.
-22, 2024 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that the TD bank class action lawsuit seeks to represent purchasers or acquirers of The Toronto-Dominion Bank (“TD Bank”) (NYSE: TD) securities between February 29, 2024 and October 9, 2024, inclusive (the“Class Period”).
+27, 2024 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of The Toronto-Dominion bank (“TD Bank”) (NYSE: TD) securities between February 29, 2024 and October 9, 2024, both dates inclusive (the“Class Period”), have until December 23, 2024 to seek appointment as lead plaintiff of the TD Bank class action lawsuit.
 Captioned Tiessen v.
 The Toronto-Dominion Bank, No. 24-cv-08032 (S.D.N.Y.), the TD Bank class action lawsuit charges TD Bank and certain of TD Bank's top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the TD Bank class action lawsuit, please provide your information here: